mil29/photo-booth/README.md

 Features:

-1. Image search by keyword
+1. Image searchbar by keyword
-2. Using API
+2. Using Unsplash API to get images